Former Amtrak engineer receives settlement in 2017 DuPont crash

 The train traveled 80 mph in a 30-mph zone Dec.
 18, 2017, after Brown missed a sign to slow down.
 However, the National Transportation Safety Board concluded Amtrak played a major role in the Cascades 501 crash, while also blaming track owner Sound Transit, train owner Washington State Department of Transportation and the Federal Railroad Administration.

-A safety board member said Brown was “set up to fail,” based on agencies’ mistakes, including inadequate practice runs.
+A safety board member said Brown was “set up to fail,” based on agencies’ mistakes, including inadequate practice runs and the trains’ lack of speed-control software.
 The crash happened on Amtrak’s first scheduled trip on new corridor through Tacoma, Lakewood and Nisqually, which is faster than the scenic coastal route around Point Defiance.

 Federal railroad law requires Amtrak to prove an employee was the sole cause of the crash or else pay compensation.
 Last year, Pierce County Superior Court Judge Karena Kirkendoll granted Brown’s request to sue for damages.

-The cash payment covers trauma and emotional damage, and is high enough that Brown can afford medical and retirement benefits, and losses of his $105,000 salary without further litigation, Bremseth said.
+Brown, who is now 60, broke several bones in his face and torso when most of the train flew off the trestle onto I-5 beneath.

 With court fights over, Brown on Monday said he hopes to write a memoir or a book about his railway photography, drawing on 500,000 images around the world.